How to Get Around Wellington

 Wellington’s Public Transport Smartcards

-It’s fair to say that the bus network in Wellington is the most extensive with more than 100 bus routes throughout the region!
-Here are the basics of what you need to know:
+It’s fair to say Wellington’s bus network is the most extensive, with nearly 100 routes connecting suburbs, city hubs, and coastal communities.
+Here’s a quick guide to what you need to know:

 City Centre Buses